 After the fireplace was stripped from the paint down to the bare wood and the fireplace mantel was rehung, I fell in love with the end result.
 It really made the natural texture of the wood mantel an eye-catching show piece.

 I decided to paint the wall black for contrast because the other wall in the living room was already painted with a black accent wall to hide the TV and to create a living plant wall.
 I knew it would show up much better than back on the white wall.
 I kept the mantel simple with a cute ponytail palm and the vintage MidCentury artwork I found at the thrift store for $35.
 I love how it works so well with the wood of the fireplace and the deep, dark wall color and adds warmth to the room look.

-Even though neutrals and whites and grays have been king for a long time, we are now moving into dark paint colors and wallpaper.
+Even though neutrals and whites and grays have been king for a long time, we are now moving into dark paint colors and black wallpaper.
 Those pops of color are now turning into full-blown saturated color.
-Especially in rooms such as dining rooms, living rooms and even small spaces like apartments and powder rooms.
+Especially in rooms such as dining rooms, black wall paint on living rooms walls and even small spaces like apartments, bathrooms and powder rooms.

 When adding decor and accessories, I wanted to use gold/brass.
 The vintage art plays a little with color off of my rug with warm, orangey, rust and desert tones to really warm up the black.
 It makes the space feel cozy instead of too modern or industrial.
 I loved the brightly patterned throw pillow on the couch with the rug.

-Now that my walls are painted black, I would love to get a lighter leather sofa (cause I kind of hate the one I have now, I am so over gray), and add some light curtains, pillows and fabric to soften it a little.
+Now that my walls are painted black, I would love to get a lighter leather sofa (and add some light curtains, pillows and fabric to soften it a little.
 That’s the best part… I can do lots of color, or keep it softer with simpler colors and tones like creams or even linens to create very different spaces.